-Another National Retail Federation (NRF) Big Show is in the rearview, and it somehow keeps getting bigger.
-Forty thousand people packed into the Javits Center, it felt like at least ten thousand of whom were in line with me at Starbucks at any given moment.
+Another NRF is in the rearview, and it somehow keeps getting bigger.
+Forty thousand people packed into the Javits Center (it felt like at least ten thousand of whom were in line with me at Starbucks at any given moment).
 After 18 years of attending—half as a retailer, half as a solution provider—I still love the chaos.
-For three days, the Hell’s Kitchen on the Hudson becomes the center of the retail universe.
+For three days, Hell’s Kitchen on the Hudson becomes the center of the retail universe.

 NRF loves buzzwords, and 2026 was no exception.
-A few years ago, it was the Metaverse.
-This year- Agentic AI.
-You couldn’t walk ten feet without seeing the word “agentic.”
+A few years ago, it was the metaverse.
+This year – agentic AI.
+You couldn’t walk 10 feet without seeing the word “agentic.”
 But what mattered wasn’t the marketers’ line—it was what providers were actually showing and what retailers were genuinely talking about.

-That said, yes Agentic AI was everywhere, and for good reason.
+Agentic AI was everywhere, and for good reason.
 I’m a true believer in the power of AI.
-The technology is profoundly changing this industry.
-It’s enabling retailers to expose more discrete access to insights, automating process, and putting data directly into the hands of people when and where they need it.
+The technology is profoundly changing this industry, enabling retailers to expose more discrete access to insights, automate processes, and put data directly into the hands of people when and where they need it.

 Imagine a customer asking whether a pair of hiking boots meets a specific technical specification.
-Instead of the associate leaving the floor to “check the back,” they ask an AI agent in their hand.
+Instead of the associate leaving the floor to “check the back,” they ask an AI agent.
 The agent confirms the specs and lets them know a matching pair is being unboxed on the loading dock right now.
 That’s a game changer.

-This is retail and technology is critical but always, it’s fundamentals that drive success.
+But this is retail, and fundamentals drive success.
 Winners have strong value propositions, clear differentiation, meaningful innovation, and great design.
-Technology amplifies those strengths, but it doesn’t create them.
+Technology amplifies those strengths; it doesn’t create them.

-Enough editorializing, here’s what really stood out for me at the Javits Center this year.
+Here’s what really stood out at the Javits Center this year.

 Localization

-Retailers continue to recognize the importance of precision in execution, from assortment planning to managing resources.
-Most aren’t opening hundreds of stores a year anymore, but they still have to drive sustainable growth.
-For mature retailers, that means larger baskets, more frequent trips, and new customers.
+Retailers continue to recognize the importance of precision in execution.
+Most aren’t opening hundreds of stores a year anymore, but they still need sustainable growth—larger baskets, more frequent trips, and new customers.

 Frictionless Commerce